Breast Lumps In Women (cont.)

 - Excisional biopsy

-Fine needle aspiration is like a blood test in that a needle is inserted and fluid is withdrawn.
-The fluid is examined by a pathologist for signs of abnormal or cancerous cells.
+Fine needle aspiration is similar to a blood test in that a needle is inserted and fluid is withdrawn.
+The fluid and cells are examined by a pathologist for signs of abnormal or cancerous cells.

 For some, a needle core biopsy may be performed.
 In this procedure, a hollow needle is inserted into the suspicious area, and a core of tissue is removed via the needle.